 The external world is not independent of our minds.
 Ideologues are seldom distracted by images that conflict with their preconceptions, because silly Hegelian idealism is one of the least harmful things known to mankind.
-Though impasto typically conveys dynamism and spontaneity, here it rigidly describes static model from the back.
+Though impasto typically conveys dynamism and spontaneity, here it rigidly describes static model from the back, avoiding to face certain art.

 We need idealism because the world is not a rational place and the arts are the method for fixing it.